#FinIDatSea

 To be of use to a scientist, the image must:

-> Contain the correct or adjusted date and time in the metadata
+> Include the correct date, time and GPS location in the metadata

 The dolphin/s and the dorsal fin/s should